benjifs/bitbar-slack-team-notifications/README.md

 # Slack Team Notifications
 [Bitbar](https://github.com/matryer/bitbar) plugin to show the notification count from multiple [Slack](https://slack.com) teams and channels.
 You can also mark channels or whole teams as read.

+**The original repo can be found here:** https://github.com/benjifs/bitbar-slack-team-notifications

 ![Slack Team Notifications screenshot](https://i.imgur.com/x1SoIto.jpg)

 ## Install